18 Factors that Determine Homeowners Insurance Rates

 Jewelry, electronics, instruments, and other items have $1,000 or $2,000 sub-limits.
 To increase these amounts, you can add a scheduled personal property endorsement to your policy for an additional cost to cover items with higher replacement sub-limits.

 Next, see if your insurance company provides additional coverage for things that your standard homeowners insurance policy will not cover.
 These include:

-- Earthquake insurance – Separate policy that pays for damages to your home and covered items caused by an earthquake.
+Earthquake insurance – Separate policy that pays for damages to your place and covered items caused by an earthquake.

-- Dog bite policies can protect when you have an aggressive dog breed or exotic breeds.
+Dog bite policies can protect when you have an aggressive dog breed or exotic breed.

 7. Consider your total assets.